 Withdrawal of Candidacy: A candidate who takes action that is recognized under applicable state law as legally sufficient to withdraw as a candidate before the date on which their FD Statement is due need not file a Statement.
-You must, however, notify the Clerk of the House in writing or through the electronic filing system that you withdrew your candidacy prior to your filing deadline.
-You may use the form included as Appendix E in these instructions to make the notification to the Clerk.
-Merely ceasing to campaign, without formally withdrawing from the race under your state's applicable law, does not alleviate the requirement to file the Statement.
+You must, however, notify the Clerk of the House in writing or through the online filing system that you withdrew your candidacy prior to your filing You may use the Campaign Notice deadline.
+Regarding Financial Disclosure Requirement Form included as Appendix E in these instructions to make the notification to the Clerk.
+Merely to campaign, without withdrawing from the race under your state's applicable law, does not alleviate the requirement to file the Statement.